• Articles

 Say, Joshua goes to buy a bottle of wine from the supermarket.
 He also grabs a couple of chips as well.
 The manager there analyses that, not only Joshua, people often tend to buy wine and chips together.
 After finding out the pattern, the manager starts to arrange these items together and notices an increase in sales.

 This process of identifying an association between products/items is called association rule mining.
 To implement association rule mining, many algorithms have been developed.
-Apriori algorithm is one of the most popular and arguably the most efficient algorithms among them.
+The Apriori algorithm is one of the most popular and arguably the most efficient algorithms among them.
 Let us discuss what an Apriori algorithm is.

-Learn all about Data Science through this what is Data Science Blog!
+Learn all about Data Science through this What is Data Science Blog!

 What Is an Apriori Algorithm?